open-telemetry/opentelemetry-collector-contrib/exporter/sumologicexporter/README.md

 - `source_category` (optional): Desired source category.
 Useful if you want to override the source category configured for the source.
 - `source_name` (optional): Desired source name.
 Useful if you want to override the source name configured for the source.
 - `source_host` (optional): Desired host name.
 Useful if you want to override the source host configured for the source.
-- `timeout` (default = 55s): Is the timeout for every attempt to send data to the backend.
+- `timeout` (default = 5s): Is the timeout for every attempt to send data to the backend.
+Maximum connection timeout is 55s.
 - `retry_on_failure`
   - `enabled` (default = true)
   - `initial_interval` (default = 5s): Time to wait after the first failure before retrying; ignored if `enabled` is `false`